redmondmj/UbuntuiSCSITarget/README.md

 3. Connect to your LUN!

-4. Manager Your new Storage with Disk Management:
+4. Manage Your new Storage with Disk Management:

 ![Disk](https://github.com/redmondmj/UbuntuiSCSITarget/blob/master/images/diskManagement.PNG "Disk Management")